nenieiri-42Yerevan/42_NetPractice/README.md

 In this stage we already configured and connected C and D to the router 2 and now we need to configure the connections between Router 2 and Router 1, Router 1 and the Internet I, and their reverses (Internet I to router 1, and router 1 to router 2).<br><br>
 The Internet I is located in Router R12's network, so for router 2 we need to in its routing table write through which interface it can go to that network.
 So here I wrote `163.25.250.12/28 =>`, but you can write just `0.0.0.0/0 =>` for its default gateway to router 13 Interface (Here that doesn't matter what you will write, both is correct).<br><br>
 From second part of that record in routing table we can see that we already have IP address of Router 13 Interface which is `149.248.202.62` and here it also in Network `149.248.202.0/26` range (IPs from one router to another router can be out of Network range, but here we are given in the range).<br>
-Using IP addresses for Router 2 R23 and Router 2 R23 subnets we now have `46 - 4 = 42` free and available addresses, which are in this range `149.248.202.21 - 149.248.202.62`.<br>
+Using IP addresses for Router 2 R23 and Router 2 R22 subnets we now have `46 - 4 = 42` free and available addresses, which are in this range `149.248.202.21 - 149.248.202.62`.<br>
 As we can see above, IP address of router R13 `149.248.202.62` is the last address of range.<br>
-For connecting Router 21 to Router 13 we need just two IP addresses from that range, so for them I will use Net-Mask /30 (255.255.255.252) again, to approach addresses sparingly.<br>
+For connecting Router 21 to Router 13 we need just two IP addresses from that range, so for them I will use Net-Mask /30 (255.255.255.252) again, to approach addresses sparingly.<br><br>
 In this stage it turns out that Router R13 Interface will have `149.248.202.62` IP address and `255.255.255.252` Net-mask, and Router R21 will have `255.255.255.252` Net-mask.<br>
 To get the second IP address for that part of the network we just can subtract 1 from the last IP which is 62.
 So Router R21 IP address will be `149.248.202.61`.
-(Remember that from our mask (/30) we have one IP broadcast - 149.248.202.63, free IPs - 62 and 61, one more for network - 60).
+(Remember that from our Net-mask (/30) we have one reserved broadcast IP - 149.248.202.63, two free IPs - 62 and 61, and one more reserved for network - 60).
-Choosing such network musk in the end we have `42 - 4 = 38` more available hosts.
-But we don't need them anymore.
+Choosing such network mask in the end we have `42 - 4 = 38` more available hosts.
+But we don't need them anymore.<br><br>
 In this stage our computers already connected to the Internet I but for the reverse connection from the Internet I to our computers we need to configure routing tables for Internet I and Router 1, so they know where to send requests' answers.<br>
 For that in routing table of the Internet I we need to write through which interface the network `149.248.202.0/26` is located, which is the interface of Router R12: '149.248.202.0/26 => 163.25.250.12'.
 And for routing table Router 1 we also need to write through which interface the network `149.248.202.0/26` is located, which is the interface of Router 21: `149.248.202.0/26 => 149.248.202.61`.